Acquired generalized lipodystrophy

-Acquired generalized lipodystrophy (also known as "Lawrence syndrome," and "Lawrence–Seip syndrome", abbreviation: AGL) is a rare skin condition that appears during childhood or adolescence, characterized by fat loss affecting large areas of the body, particularly the face, arms, and legs.
-There are 4 types of lipodystrophy based on its onset and areas affected: acquired or inherited (congenital or familial), and generalized or partial.
+Acquired generalized lipodystrophy (AGL), also known as Lawrence syndrome and Lawrence–Seip syndrome, is a rare skin condition that appears during childhood or adolescence, characterized by fat loss affecting large areas of the body, particularly the face, arms, and legs.
+There are four types of lipodystrophy based on its onset and areas affected: acquired or inherited (congenital or familial), and generalized or partial.
 Both acquired or inherited lipodystrophy present as loss of adipose tissues, in the absence of nutritional deprivation.
 The near-total loss of subcutaneous adipose tissue is termed generalized lipodystrophy while the selective loss of adipose tissues is denoted as partial lipodystrophy.
 Thus, as the name suggests, AGL is a near-total deficiency of adipose tissues in the body that is developed later in life.
-It is an extremely rare disease that only about 100 cases are reported worldwide.
+It is an extremely rare disease with only about 100 cases reported worldwide.
 There are three main etiologies of AGL suspected: autoimmune, panniculitis-associated, or idiopathic.
 After its onset, the disease progresses over a few days, weeks, months, or even in years.
 Clinical presentations of AGL are similar to other lipodystrophies, including metabolic complications and hypoleptinemia.
 Treatments are also similar and mainly supportive for symptomatic alleviation.
-Although HIV- or drug-induced lipodystrophy are a type of acquired lipodystrophy, its origin is very specific and distinct hence is usually not discussed with AGL (see HIV-Associated Lipodystrophy).
+Although HIV- or drug-induced lipodystrophy are types of acquired lipodystrophy, their origins are very specific and distinct and hence are usually not discussed with AGL (see HIV-associated lipodystrophy).